twilio-professional-services/flex-project-template/docs/docs/feature-library/schedule-manager.md

 This calls the `admin/list` function, which requires the Flex user token. `scheduleData` will include a `data` object with a `schedules` array, containing each schedule.
 Each schedule will have a `status` object, which contains the same object you would get from calling the `check-schedules` function.

 ## Using within Studio

+If you deployed the template with the `Deploy Terraform?` option selected, a Studio flow called `Example Schedule Flow` has already been created for you, which you can hook up to a phone number in the Twilio Console.
+Otherwise, you can create your own:

 ![Studio example](/img/features/schedule-manager/studio.png)